Botswana family safari

 A family safari?
 Why not!
 Children will be just as excited, enthralled and entranced as the grownups, if not more so.
 This trip showcases the best wildlife, includes 4x4 drives, motorboat rides and mokoro trips, all led by guides who know just how to capture the imagination and interest of youngsters (and the rest of us!).
 Downtime’s important, too, and all these lodges and camps have first rate facilities including family rooms, swimming pools and tasty home-cooked food.
 NB Minimum age 7 years

 Days 2-3 You have two full days to explore and enjoy the variety of activities for which Victoria Falls is famous.
 It’s safe to say it has something for everyone, from falls walks that will leave you soaked in spray, to exciting helicopter flights, from an island picnic to a fishing trip.
 For something a little different you can join a staff member for a walk in the local village and a chance to meet children and adults and find out about their lives.
-A visit to the school, which was funded by a 2013 Comic Relief project, is a must, and a warm welcome is assured.
+A visit to the school funded by a 2013 Comic Relief project, is a lovely idea if it’s open, and a warm welcome is assured.

 Day 4 After breakfast you will be driven to the Botswana border and on to your lodge near Chobe National Park.
 You’ll have time to relax before lunch, admiring views of the Chobe River and enjoying a quick dip in the pool.
 Then it’s safari time!
 Climb aboard the open landrover and prepare for excitement.
 As well as the herds of elephants synonymous with Chobe, you can expect to see zebra, buffalo and giraffe and keep a look out for lion and leopard.
 You’ll be back for a yummy dinner.
 Chobe Elephant Camp